microsoft/Olive/docs/source/tutorials/how_to_add_pass.md

 ## 2. Define configuration

 Next, define the options used to configure this new technique by defining static method `_default_config`.
-The method should return `Dict[str, PassConfigParam]`.
+This method take an `AcceleratorSpec` as input and returns `Dict[str, PassConfigParam]`.

+`AcceleratorSpec` is a dataclass that holds the information about the accelerator.
+The dataclass has the following fields:

+- `accelerator_type`: type of the accelerator.
+For example, `CPU`, `GPU` etc.

+- `execution_provider`: execution provider for the accelerator.
+For example, `CPUExecutionProvider`, `CUDAExecutionProvider` etc.

 `PassConfigParam` is a dataclass that holds the information about the configuration option.
 The dataclass has the following fields: